Why were you drawn to 9Wood?

 9Wood’s on-time performance this year has been 97% and we’ll continue to improve that as we work.
 2020 is definitely a challenging year, and we had a lot of wildfires here in Oregon that got really close to the plant and affected our employees very personally.
 Of course, there’s the COVID-19 Pandemic which creates a lot of variability in our schedule and in our labor force.

 There are two specific things at 9Wood in production that allow us to be 97% on-time.
-One is the skill buffering that we refer to, which allows us to move skilled labor to where the work is.
+One is the skill buffering that allows us to move skilled labor to where the work is.
 The other is our proprietary scheduling system that strategically buffers us against this variability.

 Does 9Wood stock finished products?